 Poor Indoor Air Quality

-A clogged furnace air filter will not be able to effectively block dust, debris, and other materials from entering your home.
-This will have negative impacts on family members that have allergies, asthma, or other physical conditions.
+A clogged air filter will not be able to effectively block dust, debris, and other materials from entering your home.
+This will have a negative impact on family members that have allergies, asthma, or other physical conditions.
+To enhance the quality of your air, we recommend continuously replacing your air filter and investing in a whole-house humidifier.

 Clogs May Cause the Furnace to Shut Down

 In the most severe cases, a dirty furnace air filter may cause damage to the internal components of the furnace.
 If the furnace isn’t able to turn on, this is an indicator of damage to the fan, pilot light, heat exchanger, pressure switches, gas valves, or other components.
-Since most types of furnace repair projects are expensive, we recommend regularly checking the furnace air filter to ensure it is clean.
+Since most types of furnace repair projects are expensive, we recommend regularly changing the air filter in your furnace to ensure it is clean.

 Inability to Reach a Comfortable Temperature